visit-dav/visit/src/doc/dev_manual/UpdatingPlugins.rst

 Attributes
 ----------

-Regeneration of Attributes is handled by three :ref:`XML Tools<XML Tools>`: one for cpp files (*xml2atts*), one for python (*xml2python*) and one for java (*xml2java*).
+Regeneration of Attributes is handled by three :ref:`XML Tools<XML Tools>`: one for cpp files (``ml2atts``, one for python (``ml2python`` and one for java (``ml2java``.

-If fields are removed or renamed, custom *ProcessOldVersions* (cpp) and *getattr/setattr* (python) methods should be created for temporary support of the old fields saved in config/session files and python scripts.
+When Attributes objects are changed (e.g. members removed or renamed), our policy is to maintain backward compatibility with older versions for at least 2 point releases.
+VisIt_ can encounter older Attributes objects in either Python CLI code or from previous saves of XML content (e.g. settings).
+The logic to support backward compatibility is handled in custom ``ProcessOldVersions`` (cpp) and ``getattr/setattr`` (python) methods.

-The *VISIT_OBSOLETE_AT_VERSION* macro must be used to specify a version number where support for the old fields will be completely removed from VisIt, at least 2 point releases or later from the version where the removal/renaming occurs.
+The ``VISIT_OBSOLETE_AT_VERSION`` macro must be used to specify a version number where support for the old fields will be completely removed from VisIt, at least 2 point releases or later from the version where the removal/renaming occurs.
 A deprecation message should be issued from both the cpp and python code.
-Cpp code has a default 'DeprecationMessage' method.
+Cpp code has a default ``DeprecationMessage`` method.
 For a removed field, it takes as arguments: the name of the removed field, the version where it will be completely unsupported.
 The arguments for a renamed field: the old field name, the new field name, the version where the old name will be completely unsupported.